-In the third webinar of our Mental Health and Wellbeing series, Director of Student Counselling at Brisbane Girls Grammar School, Jody Forbes and body image, mental health and wellbeing expert Dr Zali Yager will present research into body image in adolescent girls.
+In the fourth webinar of our Mental Health and Wellbeing series, Associate Dean Wellbeing at Brisbane Girls Grammar School, Dr Jody Forbes and body image, mental health and wellbeing expert Dr Zali Yager will present research into body image in adolescent girls.

 The PhD research addresses ‘What works and why we need to act now’ tin relation to poor body image, and the wide ranging impacts thereof on adolescent girls.